-Taliban show they can launch attacks anywhere across Afghanistan, even as peace talks continue
+Taliban shows it can launch attacks anywhere across Afghanistan, even as peace talks continue

 “The Taliban’s strategy is inspired by history, when Soviet forces withdrew from Afghanistan and the government collapsed,” said Davood Moradian, director of the Afghan Institute of Strategic Studies.
 But if the insurgents think the pullout of U.S. forces followed by more violent aggression will help them to win power, he said, “they are making a historical mistake.”

-Although the Taliban appear stronger now, they said, they cannot take power because too many domestic and foreign interests oppose it.
+Although the Taliban appears stronger now, he said, it cannot take power because too many domestic and foreign interests oppose it.
 If there is no political settlement, he added, “the alternative would not be the return of the Taliban.
 Afghanistan could become another Syria, and they would become just one of the warring factions.”

-Sharif Hassan and Aziz Tassal in Kabul contributed to this report.
-Haq Nawaz Khan in Peshawar, Pakistan, also contributed.
+Sharif Hassan and Aziz Tassal in Kabul and Haq Nawaz Khan in Peshawar, Pakistan, contributed to this report.

 Despite its 10-day assault in Helmand, Afghan Taliban accuse U.S. military of violating February accord